pingcap/pingcap.github.io/src/ai/guides/vector-search.md

 Typically, vector search combined with metadata filtering operates in two modes:

 - **Post-filtering**: In a two-stage retrieval process, TiDB first performs vector search to retrieve the top-k candidate results from the entire vector space, then applies the filter to this candidate set.
-Vector search typically leverages a vector index for efficiency.
+The vector search stage typically leverages a vector index for efficiency.
 - **Pre-filtering**: The filter is applied before vector search.
 If the filter is highly selective and the filtered field is indexed with a scalar index, this approach can significantly reduce the search space and improve performance.

+### Post-filtering

 === "Python"

     Use the `.filter()` method with a filter dictionary to apply filtering to vector search.

     By default, the `table.search()` API uses post-filtering mode to maximize search performance with the vector index.

     **Example: Vector search with post-filtering**

     ```python
     results = (
         table.search([1, 2, 3])
+            # The `meta` is a JSON field, and its value is a JSON object
+            # like {"category": "animal"}
             .filter({"meta.category": "animal"})
             .num_candidate(50)
             .limit(10)